JamesRamm/tucluster/README.rst

 - Other visualisation of results & inputs
 - Stitching results to a coherent raster based on a search area
 - Realtime monitoring via websockets.
 (To be shunted over to the client side front-end project)
+- Supporting other flood modelling software such as ANUGA Hydro.

 If you have any other feature ideas, please raise an issue.